orbs-network/spot-integration-docs/content/advanced-orders-sdk.md

 - Use `client.spenderAddress`, exact raw amounts, confirmed wallet writes, and bounded post-approval verification.
 - Prepare immediately before signing and submit the same prepared order with the unchanged signature once.
 - Key history by `order.historyKey`; use configured history and cancellation methods from the same client.

+### End-to-End Acceptance Run

+1. Initialize the client as shown in [Quickstart](/advanced-orders/typescript#quickstart).
+Supply the actual connected chain instead of leaving the example Polygon chain hardcoded in wallet clients.
+2. Assemble [Calculate the Order Form](/advanced-orders/typescript#calculate-the-order-form) and [Prepare and Submit an Order](/advanced-orders/typescript#prepare-and-submit-an-order) in the same module, or export/import `getSpotClient()` explicitly.
+Provide real token metadata, current prices/quote, and account state; wait for `form.canSubmit`.
+3. Connect `submitAdvancedOrder({ account, form, inputToken, outputToken, wrappedNativeToken })` to one guarded confirm handler.
+Verify approval to `client.spenderAddress`, confirmed wallet writes, late preparation, signing, and submission.
+4. Render “Order submitted” after acceptance, then fetch the account's orders through the same client.
+Use `historyKey` for UI identity and render actual fill progress separately from submission success.
+5. Wire `getCancelOrderRequest(order)` to your wallet transaction adapter.
+The `wallet.cancelOrder` and `refreshOrders` names in the cancellation snippet are host adapters: implement sending, successful receipt confirmation, and history refresh before using the snippet.
+6. Test missing/stale quote inputs, rejected approval/signature, and a lost submission response.
+Ensure invalid forms cannot submit, concurrent clicks produce one attempt, and ambiguous submission triggers reconciliation rather than automatic resubmission.

+Run ERC-20, already-approved, and native-input cases using a funded development wallet.
+The live flow can execute trades and incurs network costs; mocked failure cases do not establish successful settlement.